turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/using-hardhat-with-the-avalanche-c-chain.md

 undefined
 ```

-Before we start interacting with the smart-contract, we wait for the contract to be deployed successfully using:
+Before we start interacting with the smart contract, we wait for the contract to be deployed successfully using:

 ```javascript
 await storage.deployed();
 ```

-This returns a very big chunk of output, which is the internal representation of the smart-contract in JavaScript (truncated for brevity):
+This returns a very big chunk of output, which is the internal representation of the smart contract in JavaScript (truncated for brevity):

 ```text
 ref *1> Contract {